neet813/freezer-robot/README.md

 - Syrup, jam, and peanut butter sitting there for months.
 - Myself opening the fridge hoping there was nothing inside — but there always was.

-Every time I went grocery shopping, I’d forget what I already had.
+Every time I went grocery shopping, I'd forget what I already had.
 That meant buying duplicates, wasting food, and wasting money.

-So I built **Freezer Robot**: a small fridge-mounted device that shows what’s inside, lets me manage items from my phone, and makes the whole process a little more fun.
+So I built Freezer Robot: a small fridge-mounted device that shows what's inside, lets me manage items from my phone, and makes the whole process a little more fun.

+---

+## This Isn't Just My Problem

+Students living alone.
+Busy professionals.
+Anyone who cooks irregularly or shops without a list.

+We all do the same thing: buy groceries without knowing what's already there, find something expired two weeks later, feel guilty, repeat.

+The standard solutions don't work:
+- **Phone reminders** — you set them once, ignore them, delete them
+- **Fridge whiteboards** — you forget to update them after day three
+- **Grocery apps** — too much friction to maintain daily

+The problem isn't that people don't care.
+It's that every existing solution requires you to *remember to use it.*

+Freezer Robot is passive.
+It sits on the fridge.
+You see it every time you walk past.

+---

+## The Real Insight

+The fridge is already the thing you check before you cook or shop.

+You open it, stare at it, close it.
+Sometimes twice.

+So the information should live *on the fridge* — not in your phone, not in an app, not in a list you have to remember to open.

+That's the whole idea.
+Put the inventory exactly where the behaviour already happens.
+No new habit required.

+---

 ## What It Does

-Freezer Robot is built with an **ESP32** and a **0.96" OLED display**.
+Freezer Robot is built with an ESP32 and a 0.96" OLED display.
 It:

 - Displays fridge/freezer items on a tiny screen.
 - Shows a cute robot face when running.